bssrdev/wilderhood/_posts/2015-10-14-Unable-to-get-over-the-beauty.markdown

 header-img: "img/2015-10-14/TheCamp-view.JPG"
 ---

 <p>My fourth visit in the last 10 months, and I still cannot get enough of The Camp.
-Located in Palsambe, which is about 50kms from Kolhapur city, The Camp is great place to rejuvenate yourself physically and mentally.
+Located in Palsambe, which is about 50kms from Kolhapur city, <a href="http://www.wilderhood.com/accommodation/The%20Camp">The Camp</a> is great place to rejuvenate yourself physically and mentally.
 The campsite is surrounded by lush green fields, deciduous forests and small-altitude hills.</p>

 <p>Kumbhi, a perennial river that flows through the village is the lifeline of people living there. </p>